๐Ÿซถ๐ŸฝPsychology of Language

 Grammar

-• Comprehensive rule system encompassing syntax, morphology, and phonology—the complete framework for language use
+Grammar is the comprehensive rule system that encompasses syntax, morphology, and phonology together.
+It's the complete framework for how a language works.

-Compare: Syntax vs. Grammar—syntax specifically concerns word order and sentence structure, while grammar is the broader umbrella term including all linguistic rules.
-If an FRQ asks about sentence structure specifically, use syntax; for general language rules, use grammar.
+Compare: Syntax vs. Grammar: syntax specifically concerns word order and sentence structure, while grammar is the broader umbrella term covering all linguistic rules.
+If a question asks about sentence structure specifically, use syntax.
+For general language rules, use grammar.

 Context and Social Use Components